Hayato-80/Hayato-80.github.io/_pages/about.md

 ---

 Hi.
 I’m a double degree master's student of [JEMARO(Japan Europe Masters on Advanced Robotics)](https://jemaro.ec-nantes.fr/) at [Centrale Nantes](https://www.ec-nantes.fr/english-version?l=1) and [Keio University](https://www.keio.ac.jp/en/).

+My research interests include where bio-inspired robots, legged-robots, co-activation mechanisms and biomechanics.
+I am currently working on the master thesis project named "Postural balance of a bird leg using simulation and a robot model" in which I am studying how the shape of articulation of a bird-leg robot affects its response to perturbations.

 I received B.Sc.
 Mechatronics at [Faculty of Mechatronics](https://www.mchtr.pw.edu.pl/www_mchtr_eng) in [Warsaw University of Technology](https://eng.pw.edu.pl/) in February 2024.